-42. The Care Inspectorate shall maintain an accurate and up-to-date record of its current and noncurrent assets consistent with the Management of Assets section of the SPFM.
-"Fixed" assets should be disposed of in accordance with the Disposal of Property, Plant & Equipment section of the SPFM.
-The SG's Property Advice Division should be notified of relevant proposed disposals of property at the earliest opportunity and at least 1 month prior to them being advertised on the open market.
-Any proposal to acquire land, buildings or other rights in property should comply with the Acquisition of Property section of the SPFM.
-The Care Inspectorate is also subject to the SG Asset Management Policy, including the requirement for any new commitments to be signed off by the Scottish Ministers.
-Information concerning the Care Inspectorate should be accurately recorded and updated as necessary by the Care Inspectorate on the Office of Government Commerce electronic Property Information Mapping System (e-PIMS).
+47. The Care Inspectorate shall maintain an accurate and up-to-date record of its current and non-current assets consistent with the Property: Acquisition, Disposal & Management section of the SPFM.
+'Non-current' assets should be disposed of in accordance with the SPFM.
+The SG's Property Division should be consulted about relevant proposed disposals of property that the Care Inspectorate holds for operational purposes (rather than investment) at the earliest opportunity so it may be advertised internally.
+An Internal Advertisement form must be completed and submitted at least one month prior to property being advertised on the open market.
+Any proposal to acquire land, buildings or other rights in property for accommodation / operational purposes should comply with the SPFM.
+The Care Inspectorate is also subject to the SG Asset Management Policy, including the requirement for acquisition of a new lease, continuation of an existing lease, decision not to exercise a break option in a lease or purchase of property for accommodation / operational purposes, to be approved in advance by Scottish Ministers.
+The Property Controls Team should be consulted as early as possible in this process.
+All assets (property, plant and equipment) are to be properly recorded and updated as necessary by the NDPB on the Cabinet Office electronic Property Information Mapping System (e-PIMS).